gitrdm/prolog_scripting/THREAD-SAFETY.md

-# Thread-safety and parallel execution plan (checkpointable)
+# Thread-safety and parallel execution plan (COMPLETED)

 This file lists concurrency observations, concrete issues, and a step-by-step checklist for refactoring the codebase to support safe parallel usage.
-It's intentionally written as short checklist items so an LLM or reviewer can continue from any point.
+The refactor has been fully completed as of 2025-10-29, enabling safe concurrent query execution using either shared VMs or per-request clones.

 ---